This is the web site of author Steven Saylor.

 Sinbad and the Minotaur premiered on Syfy Channel on May 21, 2011; the US DVD released August 30, 2011.
 Manu Bennett (of Spartacus: Blood and Sand) plays the legendary sailor in “a re-imagining of Greek and Arabic folk tales” centered on a quest to find the head of the Colossus of Rhodes.
 Look for more Sinbad incarnations to appear in 2012, including Sinbad: The Fifth Voyage, directed by and starring Shahin Sean Solomin, and a Sinbad TV series from the UK.

-With Joseph Morgan playing the title role, the miniseries Ben-Hur aired on CBC in Canada in April, 2010 and released on DVD in Canada in April, 2011.
-(There’s also a German DVD, a French DVD, and a Spanish DVD, all Region 2 and with English audio, and a Region 2 UK DVD scheduled for release in January, 2012—but no US release in sight.)
+With Joseph Morgan in the title role, the mini-series Ben Hur aired on CBC in Canada in April, 2010 and released on DVD in Canada in April, 2011.
 According to the Toronto Globe & Mail, this Ben-Hur offers “lots of sex, manly, bare-chested combat, a spectacular Roman battleship sequence, more sex, lepers and centurions, underdressed lady pagans, a murderous chariot race, and Christ Himself (looking suspiciously like Jeff Bridges in The Big Lebowski).”
-If you have info about any broadcast or DVD release in the US, please let Steven know!
+The mini-series finally debuted on US television on Ovation on March 31, 2013, with US DVD release on April 30, 2013.
+Steven says: “While this version won’t take the place of the classic 1959 version in my imagination, it has its virtues, including a good cast and great locations, and in some ways it’s truer to the original Lew Wallace novel.”

 Spartacus: Gods of the Arena, a 6-episode prequel to Spartacus: Blood and Sand, ran on Starz in January-February, 2011.
 See the official site here.
 Steven put Season One of Spartacus: Blood and Sand on his Top 10 Ancient World Movies list.
 What did he think of this follow-up?